saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - you can define get() and set() for a property using "field" keyword.
 - field can back only one property.

+### Properties
+- Classes represent **state** using **properties**.
+- A property is a class-level variable that can include a getter, a setter, and a backing field.
+- If you would like to customize how a property is referenced, you can provide a custom getter and setter.
+For example, if you would like to expose a property’s getter while restricting access to its setter, you can designate that setter as private.

 ### Constructing Instances
 - A class's primary constructor is called by suffixing the class name with parentheses, creating an instance.
 - Class definitions can specify two types of content: behavior and data.